 How to find housing

 Unless you are a student with a housing guarantee (read more below), you are responsible for finding your own housing.
 We strongly recommend that you have your accommodation sorted out before your arrival, as many students are looking for housing at the start of the semesters.
 We recommend that you apply for accommodation through several different agencies and that you are very active in your search for housing.
 To find somewhere to live in Lund, Malmö or Helsingborg, most international students apply through LU Accommodation (a part of Student Services at Lund University).
 However, LU Accommodation will not be able to offer housing to all international students and therefore we strongly recommend that you also apply through other accommodation agencies.
-Accommodation agencies include the Student Unions' housing service BoPoolen.nu and AF Bostäder, as well as several different private agencies.
+Accommodation agencies include the Student Unions' housing service BoPoolen.nu and AF Bostäder, which is the largest provider of student accommodation in Lund with almost 6 000 rooms and apartments.
+In addition, several different private agencies are available in Lund and the other campus cities.
 Students may also find housing through the student nations.

 Although LU Accommodation and other accommodation agencies will do their best to help you, it is ultimately your own responsibility to find housing, unless you have a housing guarantee, see below.